CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 In this example, the only possible keyed events are button presses.
 The `sg.Input` has a key, but no events enabled by default, so it won't cause a keyed event.

-Again, key-function-events don't count, so you may use these for functionality inside the subwindow.
+Again, key-functions don't count, so you may use these for functionality inside the subwindow.

-As soon as a button is pressed, the sub-window closes and `sw.loop_close()` returns the event and the value-dict.
+As soon as a button is pressed (throws a key-event), the sub-window closes and `sw.loop_close()` returns the event and the value-dict.

 ## "Blocking" windows
 Executing above code, you might have noticed that it is not possible to click on the button in the main window, while the subwindow is open.\
-That's because `sg.loop_close()` "blocks" all the other windows.
+That's because `sg.loop_close()` "blocks" all the other windows by default.

-Blocked windows won't allow (almost) any events, until unblocked.
+Blocked windows won't allow (almost) any events, until unblocked.\
 Disable this behavior by setting `block_others = False`:
 ```py
 e,v = sw.loop_close(block_others= False)